-Auth0.js v9 has been improved to work better in embedded login scenarios.
-It operates with enhanced security and removes dependencies that have been deprecated as per Auth0's roadmap.
+Auth0.js v9 has been improved to operate with enhanced security and removes dependencies that have been deprecated as per Auth0's roadmap.
 In some cases, these security enhancements may impact application behavior when upgrading from an earlier versions of auth0.js.

 Should I migrate to v9?

-The documents below describe all the changes that you should be aware of when migrating from different versions of auth0.js to v9.
-Make sure you go through them before upgrading.
+The documents below describe all the changes that you should be aware of when migrating from different versions of Auth0.js to v9.
+Make sure you go through the relevant guide(s) before upgrading.

 - Migrating from Auth0.js v8